Chethansetty/Insert-and-delete-in-a-tri-nary-tree/README.md

 ZillowSDETest
 =============

-Question 1) Given a string, write a routine that converts the string to a long, without using the built in functions that would do this.
+1) Given a string, write a routine that converts the string to a long, without using the built in functions that would do this.
 Describe what (if any) limitations the code has.
 For
 example: